ucsd-cse11-s20/06-Constructors-Variables/README.md

 https://cseweb.ucsd.edu/classes/sp17/cse11-a/lecture10.html

-(A reminder about the numbering; these were originally for a Mon/Wed/Fri class, so we'll actually be studying this reading for both days next week, and it corresponds to the end-ish of week 4.)
+(A reminder about the numbering; these were originally for a Mon/Wed/Fri class, so lecture 10 is a reasonable place to be at the beginning of week 4.)

 Gradescope quiz (due by 10am day of next lecture, in this case 10am April 21):